-A major new benefit to farmers under the Agricultural Security law is that owners of land in an ASA may be eligible for a tax exemption.
-The new tax exemption is for "qualifying agricultural real property."
-Under the Act, qualifying agricultural real property is defined as follows:
+A major new benefit to farmers is that owners of land in an ASA may be eligible for a tax exemption.
+The tax exemption is for "qualifying agricultural real property" which is defined as follows:

-1. A building, structure, improvement, or fixture that is used exclusively for agricultural purposes.

-- 2. It is located on land that is enrolled in an ASA. - 3.
-The true value of the property must be \$25,000 or more.
+- 1. A building, structure, improvement, or fixture that is used exclusively for agricultural purposes. - 2.
+It is located on land enrolled in an ASA. - 3.
+The aggregate new investment has a true value of \$25,000, or more.

-In order for the tax exemption to be granted, both the Board of County Commissioners and the Board of Township Trustees must enter into an agreement with the landowner who requests the exemption.
+In order for the tax exemption to be granted, both the county commissioners and township trustees must enter into an agreement with the landowner requesting the exemption.
 In the case where an ASA includes land in more than one county and more than one township, it appears the law may require approval of all townships and counties that include land in the ASA, even though the physical location of the property for which the tax exemption has been requested is located only in one township and one county.
-CCAO believes that this may not be the intent of the law, and understands that there may be an initiative to have this provision clarified by the General Assembly.
+CCAO urges counties to check with their prosecutor on this issue until the law is changed to clarify this issue.

-The statute provides that County Commissioners and Township Trustees may grant the authorized tax exemption at three specific times:
+The statute provides that commissioners and trustees may grant the authorized tax exemption at three specific times:

-- 4. At the time of the establishment of an ASA. - 5.
-At the time of renewal of an ASA.

-6. At any time during which land is enrolled in an ASA.
+- 1. At the time of the establishment of an ASA. - 2.
+At the time of renewal of an ASA. - 3.
+At any time during which land is enrolled in an ASA.

 It should be noted that it appears that the request for a tax exemption is not a part of the application for the establishment of an ASA.
-While the request for a tax exemption is separate from the application for an ASA, the statute clearly anticipates that tax exemption can be granted shortly after the formal approval of the establishment of an ASA.
+While the request for a tax exemption is separate from the application for an ASA, the statute clearly anticipates that tax exemption can be granted shortly after an ASA is established.